 (2) The schedule of compensation shall include reasonable compensation for diagnostic work, as well as repair service and labor.
 Time allowances for the diagnosis and performance of warranty work and service shall be reasonable and adequate for the work to be performed.
-In the determination of what constitutes reasonable compensation under this section, the principal factor to be given consideration shall be the prevailing wage rates being paid by dealers in the community in which the dealer is doing business, and in no event may the compensation of a dealer for warranty labor and parts be less than the rates charged by the dealer for like service to retail customers for nonwarranty service and repairs, provided that the rates are reasonable.
-However, in the case of a new motor vehicle dealer of motorcycles or recreational vehicles, in no event may the compensation of a dealer for warranty parts be less than the dealer's cost of acquiring the part plus twenty percent.
+In the determination of what constitutes reasonable compensation under this section, section eight-a of this article shall govern: Provided, That in the case of a dealer of new motorcycles, motorboat trailers, all-terrain vehicles, utility terrain vehicles and snowmobiles, the compensation of a dealer for warranty parts is the greater of the dealer's cost of acquiring the part plus thirty percent or the manufacturer's suggested retail price: Provided, however, That in the case of a dealer of travel trailers, fold-down camping trailers and motorhomes, the compensation of a dealer's cost for warranty parts is not less than the dealer's cost of acquiring the part plus twenty percent.

 (3) A manufacturer or distributor may not do any of the following: